hacksu/2017-kenthackenough-ui-main/README.md

 Runs the webpack module-bundler with production-settings (compress etc.) and builds the project to `/build` directory.

-## Demo
+## Get Involved
-Navigate to [https://vue-starter.ville.io/](https://vue-starter.ville.io/) and see the awesomeness IRL :bowtie:
+Feel free to fork the repo and make changes.
+We're happy to review pull requests and issues.
+You may also join our Slack team here: https://khe.slack.com/signup